Sondre Norheim

 Sondre Norheim, born Sondre Auverson, (10 June 1825 - 9 March 1897) was a Norwegian skier and pioneer of modern skiing.
 Sondre Norheim is known as the father of Telemark skiing.

 Background

-Sondre Auverson was born at Øverbø, a little cotter's farm and raised in Morgedal in the municipality of Kviteseid in Telemark, Norway.
+Sondre Auverson was born at Øverbø, a little cotter's farm and raised in Morgedal in Kviteseid in Telemark, Norway.
 Skiing was a popular activity in Morgedal.
 Sondre took to downhill skiing as a recreational activity, rising to local fame for his skills.
 He made important innovations in skiing technology by designing new equipment, such as different bindings and shorter skis with curved sides to facilitate turns.
 He also designed the Telemark ski, which is the prototype of all those now produced.
 Sondre Norheim was regarded by his contemporaries as a master of the art of skiing.
 He combined ordinary skiing with jumping and slalom.
 In 1868 he won the first national skiing competition in Christiania, beating his younger competitors by a large margin.
 His reputation grew, and eventually made Norwegian words like ski and slalåm (slalom) known worldwide.